-At the end of the day wed drove back down river and shot Marlow Chute and shot it a third time successfully.
-We then paddled down to the finish, running around the famous Cradock weir, a mistake in hind sight.
+At the end of the day we drove back down river and shot Marlow Chute and shot it a third time successfully.
+We then paddled down to the finish, running around the famous Cradock weir, a mistake in hindsight.

 From there it was plain sailing to the finish.
 I felt great and paddled strongly finishing in 2.38.
 I think a sub 2.30 is a possibility with no swims and a better batch.